25 Oct Raw Food Nutrition… To Cook Or Not To Cook?

 Raw food eating is one of today’s hottest dietary trends.
-So does this mean you should pause and think twice before obliterating the nutrients in your food every time you cook it?
+So does this mean you should pause and think twice before obliterating the nutrients in your food?
 Fear not – on the scales of health, there is little to be concerned about.

 Eating In The Raw

-The principle behind a raw food diet is that cooking food destroys the natural enzymes and nutrients that would otherwise give us optimal health and control body weight.
-A raw food diet is almost entirely plant-based and includes fruits, vegetables, nuts, seeds, grains, vegetable oils and juices in their natural uncooked state.
+The principle behind a raw food diet is that cooking food destroys the natural enzymes and nutrients that would otherwise give us optimal health.
+A raw food diet is almost entirely plant-based and includes fruits, vegetables, nuts, seeds, grains, vegetable oils and juices.

 Now on the pro side for a raw food diet, it means if you are currently eating a lot of processed food, then switching to raw food will be a clear nutritional win.
 So that gets a big tick.